Solar Incentives & Rebates

 Business owners in all states can recover their solar investment costs through depreciation deductions.
 Solar electric systems are classified as five-year property under the MACRS.Learn more on DSIRE.

-Starting January 1, 2018 Duke energy offers rebates to qualifying solar installations.
-To learn more, call now and speak with one of our representatives.
+To learn more, call now to speak with one of our representatives.